barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 >
 > Paichang said, "Just step here closer, and I'll tell you."
 Huang-po went up to Paichang and __slapped him in the face__.

-Sounds like we want Paichang to be true when he says _"such a person does not evade"_ karmic law.
-But it seems that he is as wrong as Old Paichang.
+We want Paichang to be true when he says _"such a person does not evade"_ karmic law.
+That should be the right answer, according to this account, right?
+But he is as wrong as Old Paichang.
 Sudden enlightenment is not more true, as a view, than gradual.
 Because of that, Paichang gets a slap in the face.

-If I can become pragamatic for a second, I'd rather get slapped in the face than be reborn five hundred times as a fox.
+If I am pragmatic for a second, I'd rather get slapped in the face than be reborn five hundred times as a fox.
 So sudden enlightenment is maybe less wrong than gradual enlightenment.
-Still, Huang-po's slap suggest __none of those answers are actually true__.
+Still, Huang-po's slap suggest __none of those answers are actually right__.

-Gradual = Sudden + Karma ?
+Gradual.E = Sudden.E + Karma ?
-Gradual is actually Sudden, with the Self believing there was a gradual process at play.
+Gradual.E is actually Sudden.E, with the Self believing there was a gradual process at play.
+You get enlightened suddenly, but your view makes you think you had to wait such a long time for it to happen.
-Sudden says the law cannot be obscured, evaded, which brings us back to wonder when we'll exit it, back to Gradual.
+Sudden.E says the law cannot be obscured, evaded, which brings us back to wonder when we'll exit it, back to Gradual.E.

+_Karma_ is the law of cause and effect, and it also is the phenomena it governs.
+The law and the objects of the law are "one".
+A single cause/effect relationship is "one with" the continuum.
+Like an instant in a duration.
+Like a ware in the ocean.
+There is no "way out" of karmic law, because there's no "in".
+You can't obscure it.

-## A read about turning
+## A read about change

 > "Not falling under the law of cause and effect."
 Why should __this__ prompt five hundred lives as a fox?
 "Not evading the law of cause and effect."
 Why should __this__ prompt a return a human life?
 If you have the single eye of realization, you will appreciate how old Paichang lived five hundred lives as a fox as lives of grace.